 Ah, churn–it happens to the best of agencies.
 Whether you’re a well-established marketing agency or you've just begun scaling operations, it’s all part of the journey.

-But even if it’s expected, your agency must have measures in place to reduce it (if you’re serious about sustainability, that is).
+But even if it’s expected, your agency must have measures in place to reduce it (if you’re serious about sustainability and client retention, that is).
 While churn isn’t always in your control (e.g., a client’s marketing budget was significantly cut), there are a few contributing factors that actually are in your agency’s control.

 Do you really want a high churn rate because of poor communication or missed deadlines?
 What about losing clients because you’ve suddenly raised your prices with no forewarning?
 While things happen from time to time, you don’t want these internal mishaps to result in a loss of business.